-There is ample evidence that early walking can help surgical patients avoid complications like ileus, deep vein thrombosis (DVT) and pneumonia.
-Hospital Peer Review covered efforts after colorectal surgery in the April 2015 issue, and DVT a year ago.
-So it is not a surprise that York Hospital in York, PA, decided to take a look at walking to reduce some of the post-operative complications that its patients were experiencing.
+There is ample evidence that early walking can help surgical patients avoid complications like ileus, deep vein thrombosis (DVT), and pneumonia.
+So it is not a surprise that York Hospital in York, PA, decided to take a look at walking to reduce some of the postoperative complications that its patients were experiencing.
 But the team, led by clinical nurse specialist Cindy Stermer, MS, RN-BC, ACNS-BC, took the idea of encouraging walking a step further with its program and added incentives for patients.

 “We knew that patients wanted to be home as soon as possible, and a complication like ileus can lead to extra days, even weeks, in hospital stays, adding to costs and reducing patient satisfaction scores,” Stermer explains.

 Surgical patients who volunteered to participate in the program were provided with a pedometer and given a set of walking goals dependent on age and health status that could bring them bronze, silver, or gold medals.
 For example, the gold medal range was from 1,050 steps for someone over 65 with limitations, to 2,250 steps for someone 18-65 years old without any limitations.
 The silver and bronze medals were awarded to members of the same groupings for 700 to 1,850, and 350 to 1,350 steps, respectively.
 Participants walked within six hours of admission on the operative day, or by noon on the first postoperative day, depending on the time of arrival and operation.